Solar Incentives

 The Federal Solar Tax Credit

 The federal solar tax credit, also known as the investment tax credit or ITC, is the best solar incentive currently available.
-The solar tax credit is a federal solar incentive that reduces your federal income tax liability by 30% of your total solar installation costs, including battery storage, with no limit.
+It reduces your federal income tax liability by 30% of your total solar installation costs, including battery storage, with no limit.

-How the Solar Tax Credit Works
+How the Solar Tax Credit Works in 2025

-The credit is worth 30% of your total project costs.
-So, if you install a $10,000 solar energy system, you’ll receive a $3,000 tax credit.
-You can claim your credit when you file your federal tax return for the year you install your solar energy system.
-The credit will be applied to what you owe, bringing the balance down.
-If it’s worth more than you owe, you can roll the remainder over to the following year.
+The solar tax credit reduces your federal income tax liability by 30% of your solar installation costs.
+If you install a $10,000 solar energy system, you’ll receive a $3,000 tax credit.
+You claim your credit when you file your federal tax return for the year you install your solar energy system.

 Net Metering